 (UPDATE from Ellie: A few weeks after writing this post, I took a look at this chart - also shown below, on this page, and according to the chart, technically, my husband is in stage TWO, not three.
 True, he's "on the cusp" but technically 9.4 is the marker for Stage 3, and Jake's score is 9.37!)

 I am not able to use the word cure.
 So I cannot say his liver disease has been "cured" by the water or anything else.
-I'm saying, look at his results, I can tell you what he did, and you are feel free to draw your own conclusions.
+He still does have FIBROSIS, which is also serious, but his disease seems to be manageable.
+So I'm just saying, look at his results, I can tell you what he did, and you are feel free to draw your own conclusions.
 If you asked for my personal opinion on what gave him these results, I'd say, in my opinion, the water had a lot to do with it, but I can't make medical claims and don't have the $ to do a double blind medical study.
 The thing I need to study is my husband, as I have been for 4 years, and something gave him these results.

 I spoke with someone who worked for Fibroscan, who told me that yes, the score is calculated by getting an average of the numbers.
 He did say that usually there are 10 numbers, and I'm not sure why my husband just had 4.
 But whatever the case, the doctor did confirm that he is no longer in Stage 4 (so he no longer is in the cirrhosis stage).
 Please keep in mind that Stage 3 still means "Severe Fibrosis" and Stage 2 means "Significant Fibrosis" so if you are in these stages you should NOT take this lightly and you should still do what you can to lead a healthy lifestyle, or you WILL run into problems.